The nature of ASASSN-24fw's occultation: modelling the event as dimming by optically thick rings around a sub-stellar companion: Abstract

 \section{Abstract}

-ASASSN-24fw, a main-sequence star monitored by the All-Sky Automated Survey for SuperNovae, faded rapidly in late 2024, with the event lasting until June 2025.
-The pre-dimming SED of ASASSN-24fw indicates that it is a F-type main sequence star with persistent infrared excess having a fractional luminosity of around 0.5\%.
-We modeled this infrared excess using two-component blackbody models and find that the warmer component has a effective temperature of 1072K while the colder component has an effective temperature of 387K.
-The publicly available survey lightcurves show that ASASSN-24fw is a stable star in brightness and hence the dimming is due to external companion.
-While long period stellar dimming events have been increasingly discovered over the past decade, what distinguishes the 275 days long event ASASSN-24fw is its unique "flat-base" in the lightcurve, which has a duration of nearly 200 days.
-In order to discern the physical properties of the occulter and the host star, we have analyzed this event using available photometric and spectroscopic data taken during dimming.
-In particular, we have fitted two different lightcurve models and performed spectroscopic analysis.
-Our first modeling method quantifies the parameters of the lightcurve and reveals the multiple phases of ingress, thereby indicating variation in the density of the occulting material.
-Our second lightcurve model suggests that a gas-giant (perferably a brown dwarf) with a minimum mass of 3.42M\textsubscript{J} and having massive (0.17 au) circum-planetary rings.
-The near-infrared spectra taken during dimming show elevated levels of infrared excess and also indicate that the central object is likely a brown dwarf with a spectral-type of M8.
-We notice that the H\textsubscript{$\alpha$} line is transient in nature and has relation with the composition of the occulter.
-We observed this event using LCOGT to measure the extinction during dimming.
-We find that the the occulting material may contain large bodies and gas.
-We also find a companion in the LCOGT images within 3" radius.
-Our analysis suggests that this is a cool main-sequence star at a separation of 3000 au and unlikely to be un-associated with ASASSN-24fw.
-Finally, we suggest that systems like ASASSN-24fw are very rare and unique and more follow-up observations are needed to constrain the stellar properties, the circum-stellar environment and the evolutionary mechanisms for such systems.
+ASASSN-24fw, monitored by the All-Sky Automated Survey for SuperNovae, underwent a rapid and deep dimming event beginning in late 2024 and lasting until June 2025.
+The pre-dimming spectral energy distribution indicates that ASASSN-24fw is an F-type main-sequence star with a persistent infrared excess, corresponding to a fractional luminosity of about 10 per cent.
+Public survey lightcurves show that the star is otherwise photometrically stable, implying that the dimming was caused by an external occulter.
+While long-duration stellar dimming events have become increasingly common in recent years, ASASSN-24fw is distinguished by a pronounced flat-bottomed lightcurve lasting nearly 200 days.
+We analyse this event using available photometric and spectroscopic data obtained during the dimming phase.
+Two independent lightcurve models are applied.
+The first characterizes the multiple phases of the ingress structure, while the second model suggests that the occulter is a gas-giant companion, likely a brown dwarf, with a minimum mass of 3.42 M\textsubscript{J} and an extended ring system with a radial extent of approximately 0.17 au.
+Near-infrared spectra obtained during dimming show enhanced infrared excess and are consistent with an M8-type brown dwarf companion.
+Optical spectra reveal variable H\textsubscript{$\alpha$} emission during the event.
+Post-dimming spectra show no evidence for ongoing accretion, suggesting that the H\textsubscript{$\alpha$} variability is associated with the occulter rather than the host star.
+We conclude that ASASSN-24fw represents a rare and unusual system, and that further observations are required to better constrain its stellar properties, circumstellar environment, and evolutionary history.